Nestle Makes Billions Bottling Water It Pays Nearly Nothing For - Slashdot

 Umm, no. Government decides what's legal and illegal.
 Society decides what's right and wrong.

-just like dead tree books (Score:3)
+just like dead tree books (Score:4, Insightful)

 Whiskey's fer drinkin', water's fer fightin' over.
 (Score:2)